deconz-community/ddf-tools/FILE-FORMAT.md

 Tag: "DESC"

 This is always the first chunk and allows fast indexing and matching without parsing the whole DDF.
-It's a JSON file compressed with zlib.
+It's a JSON file.

 ```json
 {